Skip to content

 NFS

-The NFS mount type is used to mount NFS shares.
+The NFS mount type is used to mount NFSv4 shares.
 If you need help setting up an NFS server, see this article.
 By default, NFS shares will change the root user to be owned by the nobody user.
 This is done for security purposes since it prevents creating files with setuid bit set.
 You can add no_root_squash to the options in the NFS server's exports file to circumvent this.

 Insecure traffic